 - Obtain and maintain information for buyers and sellers

-- Do not park in the driveway - keep an open escape route
+- Do not park in the driveway – you could get blocked in and lose your escape route

 - Park in a well-lit area with no visible hiding spots

-- Always have control of keys—personal and property
+- Always have control of the keys—your vehicle and the property’s

 - Do not drive clients to showings